Database normalization: Objectives

 Under certain circumstances, the deletion of data representing certain facts necessitates the deletion of data representing completely different facts.
 The "Faculty and Their Courses" relation described in the previous example suffers from this type of anomaly, for if a faculty member temporarily ceases to be assigned to any courses, the last of the records on which that faculty member appears must be deleted, effectively also deleting the faculty member, unless the Course Code field is set to null.

 Minimize redesign when extending the database structure

-A fully normalized database allows its structure to be extended to accommodate new types of data without changing existing structure too much.
+A fully normalized database can be extended to accommodate new types of data with minimal changes to its existing structure.
 As a result, applications interacting with the database are minimally affected.

-Normalized relations, and the relationship between one normalized relation and another, mirror real-world concepts and their interrelationships.
+Normalized relations and the relationships between them mirror real-world concepts and their interrelationships.

 Normal forms

 Codd introduced the concept of normalization and what is now known as the first normal form (1NF) in 1970.
 Codd went on to define the second normal form (2NF) and third normal form (3NF) in 1971, and Codd and Raymond F. Boyce defined the Boyce–Codd normal form (BCNF) in 1974.

 Ronald Fagin introduced the fourth normal form (4NF) in 1977 and the fifth normal form (5NF) in 1979.
 Christopher J. Date introduced the sixth normal form (6NF) in 2003.

 Informally, a relational database relation is often described as "normalized" if it meets third normal form.
 Most 3NF relations are free of insertion, updation, and deletion anomalies.

 The normal forms (from least normalized to most normalized) are: